Sanat-Mishra/Transcistor-2.0/README.md

 - Location of KO txt file
 - Exponent (To manipulate the test-statistic)

-Run the following help command to see description and sequence of inputs -
+Run the following help command to see description and sequence of inputs (Please input location of Python file on your local system) -
 ```
  python3 /Users/sanatmishra27/Desktop/GOLDLAB.py -h
 ```